 Looking for delicious places to eat in Pasadena, California?

-One of the many reasons we moved to Pasadena is because we loved the variety of places to eat in this city.
+One of the many reasons we moved to Pasadena is because we loved the variety of things to do and places to eat in this city.
 We are foodies.
 We love to eat out.
 So, it’s important that the community we live in has plenty of fantastic eateries, cafes, cuisines, restaurants, food trucks, hole-in-the-wall spots… really any dining establishment serving delicious food.

 If this is your first time reading my blog, you should be forewarned that hubby and I are a carb, meat, and dessert-loving couple.
 We love all kinds of cuisines and dishes.
 Except hubby doesn’t like fish.
 But I do!